Momentum-Team-8/momentum-team-8.github.io/code_exercises/py-input.md

 ## Working with input and output

 Create a file called `gross_pay.py`.
 Write your python code in that file.

-You should be able to run your program by typing `python3 gross_pay.py` at your command prompt.
+You should be able to run your program by typing `python gross_pay.py` at your command prompt.

 ### Exercise 1